-Students should arrive 15 minutes before the scheduled start of an GCSE or internal examination.
+Students should arrive 15 minutes before the scheduled start examination.
 This allows for all candidates to be seated, for instructions to be given out, for candidates to read the instructions on the front of the paper and for them to write their names and other details on the answer booklet or examination paper before the schedules start.